 In 2017, I built a pipeline for modeling community-acquired pneumonia.
 My model allows physicians to understand the clinical

 variables driving each patient's illness and make informed decisions about the type of care given.
 I was given the opportunity

 to present this research at the AMIA Annual 2017 Symposium in Washington D.C.

-This fall I founded the STEM Junction Symposium which is an annual symposium for high school students to gain exposure to the evolving field of bioinformatics.
+In the fall of 2016 I founded the STEM Junction Symposium which is an annual symposium for high school students to gain exposure to the evolving field of bioinformatics.

-The first of this annual series took place on November 15th 2017 at Fox Chapel Area High School and had approximately 200 student atendees.
+The event took place on November 15th 2017 at Fox Chapel Area High School and had approximately 200 student atendees.
 You can read more about the symposium here.